European Journal of Counselling Theory, Research and Practice

 Ethics

-If a manuscript constitutes primary publication of results from a study involving human subjects, authors must affirm that it was undertaken in accordance with the Code of Ethics of the national counselling or psychology body of the country where the research was being undertaken.
-(Also see the European Association for Counselling Code of Ethics, section E.) The research should have been approved by a relevant ethics committee.
+If a manuscript constitutes primary publication of results from a study involving human participants, authors must affirm that it was undertaken in accordance with the Code of Ethics of the national counselling or psychology body of the country where the research was being undertaken.
+The research should have been approved by a relevant ethics committee.
 Book reviews, discussion and debate papers do not generally need approval by an ethics board or committee.

 Plagiarism